 one with a sufficiently high C-rating to withstand the power demands

 of a stalled servo (without browning out the receiver).
-For our part, we offer 60C 2S2200mAh packs (probably good for 3 hours).
-60C may be rightly considered overkill but the delta between it and a cheapo 35C pack is minimal.
-Moreover, we have them built with two receiver plugs instead of one to double the available current to the servo bus.
-Anyway, they weigh about 3-1/2
+For our part, we offer packs ranging from 250mAH through to a fantastic 2-lead 60C 2S2200mAH pack (probably good for 3 hours).
+Yes, a 60C pack may be rightly considered overkill but the delta between it and a cheapo 15C pack is minimal.
+Moreover, with respect to these high capacity packs, we have them built with two receiver plugs instead of one (the benefit of this is a) you double the available current to the servo bus (or halve it through each connector), and b) with two switches it's an inexpensive way to add some redundancy.
+Anyway, the 250mAH only weighs about 16g (<1/2oz) and the 2.2AH weighs about 123g (3-1/2

 Last thing; since most guys get tricked